jingax/jingaxAI/README.md

    Example:
    ```
-   My name is John Doe.
-I graduated from MIT in Computer Science...
+   My name is Ram.
+I graduated from IIT Bombay in Computer Science...
    ```

 3. Save the file.
 The chatbot will automatically use the new content — no other changes are necessary.